Click on a cover and place a hold in the online catalog

 and surrounding towns for the year 1885.)
 We will also be digitizing our microfilm collection of The Westford Eagle.
 Currently we have digitized copies of The Westford Eagle from 1970-1973.
 For issues of The Westford Eagle from 2005 to the present, please refer to the Databases page.

-Zinio Digital Magazines is Changing it’s name to RBdigital Magazines: The digital magazine collection will remain the same but if you use the mobile app to checkout magazines, you will need to download the new version of the app.
+Zinio Digital Magazines has changed its name to RBdigital Magazines: The digital magazine collection will remain the same but if you use the mobile app to checkout magazines, you will need to download the new version of the app.
 Links to the new version of the app are available HERE or you can search

 for RBdigital in your app store.
 If you do not already have an account, you will need to create an account from our RBdigital page before you download the app.
 Simply click on “Create New Account” in the top right hand corner, you will need your Library card barcode number.
 If you have any questions, please call the Information Services Department at 978-399-2304.